peishuli/WSL/README.md

 ## Install WSL
 To install WSL, follow this [link](https://docs.microsoft.com/en-us/windows/wsl/install-manual), download the *Ubuntu 16.04* package to your local computer and duble-click the .appx file to install WSL.

-Enter username and password when promoted (e.g.,peishu/password)
+Enter username and password when promoted.

 ## Install Docker
 To install Docker under WSL, navigate to this [link](https://docs.docker.com/install/linux/docker-ce/ubuntu/) and follow instructions under *Install using the repository* section to install Docker CLI.

-After installing Docker CLI, it's time to wire it up to the Docker deamon that is running under Windows:
+After installing Docker CLI, it's time to wire it up to the Docker deamon that is running under Windows.
+You can achieve this by setting the *DOCKER_HOST* environment varible in .bashrc as follows:
 ```
 $ echo "DOCKER_HOST=tcp://127.0.0.1:2375 ; export DOCKER_HOST" >> ~/.bashrc
 $ source ~/.bashrc